General

 My child’s application was determined ineligible for the Hope Scholarship Program.
 How do I appeal this decision?

 An appeal for ineligibility may be submitted on the Appeal Request Form and submitted to the Hope Scholarship Board (Board) for consideration, within 45 days of being found ineligible for the Program.
 Pursuant to W. Va.
-Code R. §112-19-11, the Board appointed a three-member appeal subcommittee to be the arbiter of all appeals submitted to the Board.
+Code R. §112-19-11, the Board appointed a three-member appeal committee to be the arbiter of all appeals submitted to the Board.
+Effective July 31, 2024, all application appeals will be submitted directly in Hope Scholarship portal.

 Eligibility – Kindergarten Students